web analytics

 Chatbots and Virtual Assistants

-When you visit a physical store you will expect to find knowledgeable sales assistants to help you make your choices.
+When you visit a physical store, you will expect to find knowledgeable sales assistants to help you make your choices.
 Now AI technology allows you to provide immediate online advice around the clock, reducing the number of customer support specialists you need and minimizing out-of-hours working.

 AI chatbots on your B2B ecommerce platform can interpret voice-based enquiries from your online customers through natural language processing (NLP) and provide personalized responses.
 They can improve all the time by learning from each interaction to respond more effectively to future enquiries.